guinascimento/mathcha/README.markdown

 Mathcha is a horribly-named, arithmetic-based, text-driven captcha.
 Why you ask?
 For very few good reasons:

-- I had never written a plugin.
+* I had never written a plugin.
-- I wanted to play with a few bits of technology I hadn't touched:
+* I wanted to play with a few bits of technology I hadn't touched:
+  * git
+  * github
-  - git, github, gemcutter, gem packaging, jeweler
+  * gemcutter, gem packaging, jeweler
-- I really like Recaptcha it's just that I've seen a few folk using simple math problems; I prefer it.
+* I really like Recaptcha it's just that I've seen a few folk using simple math problems; I prefer it.
-- I need this functionality across a few applications I've been working on.
+* I need this functionality across a few applications I've been working on.

 ## Note